Are you wanting more traffic and to rank higher on Google?

 An SEO strategy is the process of planning and implementing how to optimise your website for increased search engine visibility.
 It’s also about understanding how SEO fits into your overall sales and marketing strategy.

-A well-planned SEO strategy details where your website is now in terms of search engine visibility, where you want it to be and finally, lists out what steps you should take to reach your SEO goals.
+A well-planned SEO strategy details where your website is now in terms of search engine visibility, where you want it to be and finally, lists out what steps you should take to reach your goals.

 TL;DR Version: An SEO strategy is a process you follow to get more organic traffic.